pramilapayal/liveIntentQAChallenge/README.md

-This is Automation framework which will validate various user inputs provided as a seed value to the API
+Tests to validate various user inputs provided as a seed value to the API

 Steps to Execute Test Cases: